amaloz/ae-generator/README.md

 To reproduce the results from the paper, run the following:

-> ./mosynth.native -all -block-size 10 -valid-count
+> ./mosynth.native -all -block-size 10 -valid-count -print-modes > valid
-> ./mosynth.native -all -block-size 10 -decryptable-count
-> ./mosynth.native -all -block-size 10
+> ./mocheck.native -file valid -is-decryptable > decryptable
+> ./mocheck.native -file decryptable -is-secure > secure

+Please e-mail "amaloz at cs dot umd dot edu" if you encounter any issues.